 Chicken Wings

-- Preheat the oven to 425ºF.
+- Prep.
+Preheat the oven to 425ºF.
 Line a baking sheet with foil and coat with nonstick cooking spray.
-Place a wire rack on the pan if you'd like the wings less greasy.
+Place a wire rack on the pan if you'd like the wings less greasy as well as help circulate air around the wings.

-- Remove wings tips and cut into wings and drums, if needed.
+- Pat wings dry.
+Remove wings tips and cut into wings and drums, if needed.
 Pat dry with a paper towel until completely dry.

-- In a zip-top bag, shake the baking powder, salt, and pepper until combined.
-Add the chicken and shake until coated.
+- Coat chicken.
+In a zip-top bag, shake 1 Tablespoon baking powder, 1 teaspoon salt, and 1/4 teaspoon pepper until combined.
+Add 1 1/2 pounds chicken and shake until coated.
 Place on top of the rack.

 - Bake for 30 to 40 minutes, or until nice and crispy, flipping halfway through cooking time.
 Let sit a few minutes.